-Each refinement of a comprehensive plan allows an updated look at the timing and location of future public investments.
-Vacant developable land makes up less than 3% of the town's land area (down from 8% at the time of incorporation), and even the few vacant parcels have public services available.
+The process of developing the town's first complete Each refinement of a comprehensive plan allows an updated look at the timing and location of future public investments.
+Vacant developable land makes up less than 3% only 8% of the town's land area (down from 8% at the time of incorporation), and even the few vacant parcels have public services available.
 Therefore, future public investments will be providing additional services and planning for the inevitable redevelopment of many first-generation buildings as they deteriorate or become obsolete.

 Strategic public investments can guide and stimulate private investment to help create the vision of the town's future as articulated in this comprehensive plan.

-Public services at Fort Myers Beach are provided through a unique mix of public, for-profit, and voluntary entities, as discussed in the following sections.
+Prior to forming a municipal government, Public services at Fort Myers Beach are were provided through a unique an unusual mix of public, for-profit, and voluntary entities, as discussed in the following sections.